PCMDI/pcmdi.github.io/index.md

 Feedbacks][cf] in observations and models and on devising robust statistical methods for climate-change [detection/attribution][DandA].
 Examples of ongoing infrastructural tasks include the development of [software][aims] for data management, visualization, and computation; the assembly/organization of observational data sets for model validation; and the consistent documentation of [climate model features][cmf].
-Details of all this work are described in numerous publications, as well as on this website.
+Details of all this work are described in our [publications](https://pcmdi.llnl.gov/publications.html) and [research highlights](https://pcmdi.llnl.gov/research/researchHighlights.html).

 We now also are applying our collective expertise to support modeling studies initiated by the World Climate Research Programme
 ([WCRP]).
 Notably, we are currently providing leadership in managing the Coupled Model Intercomparison Project, Phase 5 ([CMIP5]).